 Participating in a study is voluntary, and people agree to participate in studies for many reasons.
 These can include the chance to help others who may be or become affected by certain conditions, to give back to the scientific community, to play an active role in their health, and to gain access to new potential medicines.

 Participating in a clinical study includes potential risks and benefits, and it is not possible to know in advance who may or may not experience them.
-Your study team will explain the possible risks and benefits to you and your child, and you can ask questions at any time during the study.
+Your study team will explain the possible risks and benefits to you and your child, or the individual you care for, and you can ask questions at any time during the study.

 Deciding to volunteer in a clinical research study is an important choice.
-If your child qualifies to participate in ARCADE, your study team will ensure that both of you understand the study and its possible risks and benefits.
-You or your child can decide to withdraw from the ARCADE study at any time.
+If your child, or the individual you care for, qualifies to participate in ARCADE, your study team will ensure that both of you understand the study and its possible risks and benefits.
+Participants can decide to withdraw from the ARCADE study at any time.